Soiling (solar energy): Quantifying soiling losses

+Soiling measurement

 A procedure for measuring the soiling ratio at photovoltaic systems is given in IEC 61724-1.
 This standard proposes that two photovoltaic devices are used, where one is left to accumulate soil, and the other is held clean.
 The soiling ratio is estimated by the ratio of the power output of the soiled device to its expected power output if it was clean.
 The expected power output is calculated using calibration values and the measured short-circuit current of the clean device.
 This setup is also referred to as a "soiling measurement station", or just "soiling station".

+In addition to this electrical comparison method, IEC 61724-1 (Section 9.4: Soiling ratio measurement) also describes an optical soiling measurement approach, where the attenuation of light passing through a reference glass or optical sensor is monitored to determine the soiling ratio.
+In this method, the reduction in optical transmittance due to accumulated soil or particles is correlated to the expected power loss on photovoltaic modules.

 Methods that estimate soiling ratios and soiling deposition rates of photovoltaic systems without the use of dedicated soiling stations have been proposed, including methods for systems using bifacial solar cells which introduce new variables and challenges to soiling estimation that monofacial systems don't have.
 These procedures infer soiling ratios based on the performance of the photovoltaic systems.
 A project for mapping out the soiling losses throughout the United States was started in 2017.
 This project is based on data from both soiling stations and photovoltaic systems, and uses the method proposed in to extract soiling ratios and soiling rates.

+Soiling sensors

+Soiling sensors are used in photovoltaic power plants to monitor the accumulation of soil and dust on module surfaces, which directly affects energy yield and helps determine optimal cleaning intervals.
+These sensors operate based on principles defined in IEC 61724-1, including the guidelines summarized in Annex C, and provide continuous data to evaluate performance losses caused by soiling on photovoltaic panels.
+Depending on specific site conditions, operational goals, and available budgets, various types of soiling sensors have been developed to meet different application needs.

+Manual soiling sensors

+Manual soiling sensors are designed for simple and cost-efficient monitoring of soil accumulation in photovoltaic systems.
+They typically employ two reference solar cells—one kept clean through manual wiping and another left to accumulate soil naturally.
+By comparing the electrical outputs of these cells at regular intervals, system operators can quantify the degree of soiling and schedule appropriate cleaning activities.
+Such sensors are often preferred for small-scale installations, pilot projects, or academic research sites where manual maintenance is feasible and automation is not required.